IRS Filing Extension Service – Form 8809

 Note: If any due date falls on a Saturday, Sunday, or legal holiday, the return or statement is considered timely if filed or furnished on the next business day.

-Penalties for failing to file correct information returns by the due date:
+There are penalties for failure to file correct information returns by the due date.

 Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G